brian-j-smith/Mamba.jl/doc/samplers/bhmc.rst

 Fields
 ``````

+* ``logf::Nullable{Function}`` : function supplied to the constructor to compute the log-transformed density, or null if not supplied.
 * ``traveltime::Float64`` : length of time over which particle paths are simulated.
 * ``position::Vector{Float64}`` : initial particle positions.
 * ``velocity::Vector{Float64}`` : initial particle velocites.